rgammans/MysteryMachine/README.rst

 instead.
 But to do this you will need write access to the global environment.

-On windows you may need to elevate to Administrator access and on a Linux or Mac you will need to either sudo , or run athe comand as root.
+On windows you may need to elevate to Administrator access and on a Linux or Mac you will need to either sudo , or run the command as root.

 If you are installing from the mercurial repo you need the following libraries on your PYTHONPATH.
 Once the libraries below and MysteryMachine